Tummy Tuck (Abdominoplasty) in Houston, TX

 Dr. Newall performs all of his plastic surgery procedures at the award-winning ACPS SurgiCentre, which is the largest private plastic surgery center in Texas.
-The ACPS SurgiCentre exceeds accepted standards for private surgical facilities and has a license by the Texas Department of Health.
+The ACPS SurgiCentre exceeds accepted standards for private surgical facilities and has a license by the Texas Department of State Health Services.
 The ACPS offers four surgical suites, pre-operative consultation suites, and seven comfortable post-operative recovery suites, all staffed with medical professionals handpicked by our surgeons.
 Surgery Center is located near Town and Country - 12727 Kimberley Lane, Suite 100, Houston, Texas 77024

 Patients can return to work after 1-2 weeks depending on the nature of the job.
 For more strenuous jobs Dr. Newall will discuss when you can return to work.

 Most people can get back to their daily chores once they are off the pain medication and feel stable when moving around typically after 1-2 weeks.
 Each person heals differently depending on the extent of their tummy tuck and if this was in combination with other procedures.

 When you are recovering from your tummy tuck you will be resting on your back with your head elevated by pillows and a pillow under your knees to keep you comfortable.

 Swelling is normal after a tummy tuck.
 Typically it takes two months to see the majority of the swelling go down but it will take several months for all of the swelling to dissipate.

 It is best to wait at least 6 weeks after your tummy tuck to resume sexual intercourse.
 Dr. Newall will clear you at your follow-up.

 You will see an immediate improvement after surgery but swelling will take a few months to dissipate and the incision will flatten and begin to fade.